Podcast: Students, faculty, staff all feel the pain in college closures

 “The immediate response from everybody is as it should be: ‘What’s going to happen to the students?’”
 De Veau told me on the ninth installment of the Lumina Foundation podcast “Today’s Students/Tomorrow’s Talent.”

-“Then, when you think about the impact of a closure and you think about who in the community has been impacted, there's people who are paying mortgages and people who have lives and that sort of thing, and those lives are even more difficult in many ways to clean up after with that ripple effect.”
+“Then, when you think about the impact of a closure and you think about who in the community has been impacted, there are people who are paying mortgages and people who have lives and that sort of thing, and those lives are even more difficult in many ways to clean up after with that ripple effect.”

 I’ve spent the past two episodes of the podcast exploring the impact of college closures.
 In Episode 8, the focus was on students.
 In this installment, I thought it was important to recognize that colleges are home to hundreds, if not thousands, of staff and faculty members, all with lives that are deeply woven into campuses and campus towns.